RazmikMovsisyan/light_trails/README.md

 ## Color Scheme

 Using [colors.co](https://coolors.co/252525-ad8e70-ffffff) for the website, I opted for a modern and compact solution that is visually appealing.
 Dark mode is popular because it reduces eye strain, especially in low-light environments, and saves battery life on OLED screens.
 It offers a sleek, contemporary aesthetic, making images and content stand out more clearly.

 Many users prefer it for comfort, and its popularity in apps like Twitter and YouTube has made it more widely adopted.
 Additionally, offering dark mode as an option gives users more control over their browsing experience.

-For the color scheme, I selected a harmonious and minimalistic blend of black and dark grey, with a mix of black coffee (the background) and white milk (the text color), drawing inspiration from one of the most beloved beverages: coffee/ cappuccino.
+For the color scheme, I selected a harmonious and minimalistic blend of black and dark grey, with a mix of black coffee (the background) and white milk (the text color), drawing inspiration from one of the most beloved beverages: coffee/cappuccino.

 ![color-scheme](/assets/readme/color-scheme.png)